Money, Value & the Sacred

 The relationship, not the amount

 It reduces to a change of relationship, not of amount.
-Money becomes a tool rather than a god the moment you know what you trade for it, define your enough, and keep the gift alive against the price; and a tool, however large or small, serves the life rather than consuming it.
+Money becomes a tool rather than a god the moment you know what you trade for it, know your enough, and keep the gift alive against the price; and a tool, however large or small, serves the life rather than consuming it.
 The free person is not the one with the most money, who is often the most enslaved, having traded the most life for the most claim.
-The free person is the one who has made money a servant of a life they have actually decided how to live, who knows the hours each dollar cost and spends both deliberately, who has a number called enough and the wisdom to stop at it, and who keeps, in the cold economy of the price, the warm fire of the gift.
+The free person is the one who has made money a servant of a life they have actually decided how to live, who knows the hours each dollar cost and spends both deliberately, who knows enough and has the wisdom to stop at it, and who keeps, in the cold economy of the price, the warm fire of the gift.
 That freedom is available at almost any income, and it is available to no income by accumulation alone, because it was never about the amount.
 It was always about who serves whom.

 Folding forward